325kema-cyber/adult-census-income-classification/README.md

 - `RandomForestClassifier` performed well on the test set but showed near-perfect training performance, suggesting stronger overfitting.
 - `LogisticRegression` provided a solid and interpretable baseline, but underperformed relative to the tree-based models on this dataset.

+### Model Interpretation

+`GradientBoostingClassifier` was the strongest model in this project because it achieved the best test-set results across all major evaluation metrics, including accuracy, ROC-AUC, macro F1, and weighted F1.
+This indicates that it captured nonlinear relationships in the Adult dataset more effectively than the linear baseline while also generalizing better than the random forest model.

+`RandomForestClassifier` showed clear signs of overfitting.
+Its training performance was nearly perfect, but its test-set performance was noticeably lower.
+That gap suggests the model fit the training data extremely well but did not generalize as strongly to unseen examples.

 ### Example ROC Curve

 Below is the ROC curve for the best-performing model, `GradientBoostingClassifier`: